jkredhat/playbooks/README.md

 - aws.cfg | AWS credentials

-- az_mean_config.yml | Configures and MEAN stack built by az_mean_deploy.yml as part of a Tower workflow
+- az_mean_config.yml | Configures a MEAN stack built by az_mean_deploy.yml as part of a Tower workflow

 - az_mean_deploy.yml | Deploys a MEAN stack in azure, to be followed by az_mean_config.yml as part of a Tower workflow